arabianonymous/foldercloner/README.md

-## For a more streamline, integrated experience, please use "Link Shell Extension"
+## For a more streamlined, integrated experience, please use "Link Shell Extension"
 [Link Shell Extension has a very similar clone feature](https://schinagl.priv.at/nt/hardlinkshellext/linkshellextension.html#hardlinkclones).
 I recommend using it as it is more integrated into the File Explorer and has visual distinctions for the folders and files it makes.
 It's also a more mature product, which this project could've been, but seeing as it's effectively the same but better, I might switch this now-dead project to a GUI manager and launcher of apps and folders that are cloned this way.

 # Folder Cloner for Windows In Python 3.11+